1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-2. How often do I need a colonoscopy?
+2. How frequently should I be getting a colonoscopy?

-Every 10 years if you're at average risk.
+After every 10 years in case of average risk.
 More often if you're high-risk.

 3. Can food prevent cancer?